ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab13.md

 1. Click the message to expand it, and then expand the section for the component that does not have a green tick next to it.

 1. Click the Pod is not ready link to open more details about the problem.
-The link opens the IBM Cloud Private UI.
+The link opens the OCP UI.
 Log in as an administrator.
 To understand why the IBM Event Streams resource is not available, click the Events tab to view details about the cause of the problem.

 1. For more detailed information about the problem, click the Overview tab, and click More options icon More options > View logs on the right in the Pod details panel.

-## Produce load on ES and MQ

-### run eslabtester web app

-### change sink connector to to get from eslab topic and send to MQTOEVENT queue

-### change source connector to to get from MQTOEVENT queue and send to eventtomq topic

-#### run sink connector

-#### run source connector

-eslab > MQTOEVENT > mqtoevent

-### ES monitor topics

-### OpenShift monitoring

-#### broker pods

-#### zookeeper pods

-#### prometheus metrics